zaphyr-org/documentation/repositories/2.x/logger.md

 The `Zaphyr\Logger\Handlers\RotateHandler` is also a log file handler.
 However, an interval can be set for this handler, at which intervals a new log file should be created.
 By default, this handler creates a new log file for each day.

-Simply inject the path to the folder in which the log files should be saved and enter the desired interval:
+Inject the path to the folder in which the log files should be saved and enter the desired interval:

 ```php
 $rotateHandler = new Zaphyr\Logger\Handlers\RotateHandler('/path/to/log/directory', Zaphyr\Logger\Handlers\RotateHandler::INTERVAL_DAY);